triplea-game/triplea-game.github.io/user-guide/how-to-host.md

 ### Configure Port-Forwarding

-Assuming yor Computer is not connected directly to the internet, but connected to a router instead which is most likely the case, we need to tell your Route it's supposed to route all TripleA-related traffic to your computer.
-This is called "Port-Forwarding".
-You can find tons of guides for every router model out there in the Internet.
-It would be impossible to list all of those here!
+If you have a router (if you're not plugged directly into your modem), you'll need to set up port forwarding rules so requests are forwarded from your router to your computer.
+Each router can be slightly different, your best bet is to do an internet search for your brand of router and "how to set up port forwarding".

 Make sure your Router forwards Port 3300 to Port 3300 on your local machine.
 If you are asked for the Protocol select TCP.